entwicklerstube/takeoff/README.md

 <br />
 <br />

-This is a absolute beta version, only work with it if you know what you're doing.
+## :warning: This is a absolute alpha version, only work with it if you know what you're doing.

+## Features

+- 📦 Shipped in one file
+- 🌟 One Dependency
+- 🔌 Plug & Play
+- 💎 No Configuration Required
+- 🔍 Detects valid stations up the tree
+- 💡 Possible to import existing files and structures
+- ⏱ Save time by automating your working flow
+- 🕹 Interactive Mode
+- 💚 Tested

-## Sneak peek
+## Pitch

+Everything takeoff does is also be possible with yeoman and other tools like that.
+But our target is to be easier, the only required information is that a station export two properties:

+- `get`, what information do you need for your station?
+- `exec` the function we will execute with the informations we got from `get`

-#### Setup
+#### Compare

+- Yeoman
+- Slush
+- takeoff

+## Usage

+🤭 This thing is so alpha that we didn't even publish it on npm.

+## Contribute

 To contribute clone the repo and checkout the v5 branch

 ```
 $ git clone git@github.com:entwicklerstube/takeoff.git
 ```

-Also checkout the `v5` branch see the newest changes

 Now you've two ways, either you run the tests: